Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Method

-As a pre-processing step, a static scene is reconstructed from a set of multi-view images using 3DGS to obtain a set of 3D Gaussians $\{\mathcal{G}_i\} = \{\mathbf{x}_i, \sigma_i, \mathbf{S}_i, \mathbf{R}_i, \mathbf{C}_i\}$.
-A mesh representation of the scene is extracted by rendering depth maps from the 3D Gaussians and applying truncated signed distance fusion (TSDF) following the approach proposed in 2D Gaussian Splatting \cite{huang20242d}.
+We use MPM simulation to generate reference trajectories that serve as a guidance prior for our optimization.
+A static scene is first reconstructed from multi-view images using 3DGS to obtain a set of 3D Gaussians $\{\mathcal{G}_i\} = \{\mathbf{x}_i, \sigma_i, \mathbf{S}_i, \mathbf{R}_i, \mathbf{C}_i\}$.
+We extract a mesh representation of the scene and map the static Gaussians to a particle-based representation suitable for MPM simulation.
+These static particles act as obstacles in the simulation domain.

-The static 3D Gaussians are then mapped to a particle-based representation suitable for MPM simulation.
-These static particles are added to the simulation with the ``stationary" material type, which designates particles that act as static obstacles or boundaries in the simulation.
-While their positions remain fixed, they still interact with dynamic particles through the grid-based MPM calculations, allowing for realistic physical interactions between the dynamic elements and the static scene geometry.
-This approach ensures that the static scene representation contributes to the grid and affects nearby dynamic particles throughout the simulation, creating physically plausible collisions without requiring the static elements to move or deform.